gomatofu/atcoder_python/README.md

 * Reproduction of python3 and pypy environment in atcoder on VSCode.
 * The atcoder-cli and online-judge-tools for automated testing and submission.

+## Assumption
+The VS Code extension "Remote-Containers" is intended to be used.

 ## Usage
 Clone this repository
  ```